10 April 2026

 Confidence intervals for \(\beta\)

-We can also use confidence intervals (CI’s) to express uncertainty in \(\hat{\beta}_i\)
+We can also use confidence intervals (CI’s) to express uncertainty in \(\widehat{\beta}_i\)

 They take the form